 I have written about the importance of mindfulness and meditative practices on this site, using myself as an example to demonstrate how these practices can improve one’s sense of well-being.
 These techniques are also taught in coaching sessions in order to alleviate stress and create more balance between the physical and emotional self.
 However, when a person is emotionally distressed, engaging in these techniques may not be advised because they can amplify distressing thoughts and increase feelings of anguish from what I’ve observed.

 So, in addition to effective counseling, what is the most important concept in improving wellness and getting to the root cause of emotional distress in many of the people I work with who are overweight?

 It is changing what they are eating.

 Our diet is one area where we can make positive changes immediately if we choose to do so.
-I know there are no quick fixes when it comes to working through trauma and stressful situations that can lead to emotional distress, but the choice in what we put in our mouths is one thing we can control that can positively impact emotional distress fairly quickly.
+I know there are no quick fixes when it comes to working through trauma and stressful situations that can lead to emotional distress, but the choice in what we put in our mouths is one thing we can control which will positively impact emotional distress fairly quickly.
 How?